Taking accountability Of you deeds

 “Indeed, Allah loves those who are constantly repentant…” (Qur’an 2:222)

 There may be various situations we find ourselves in throughout our lives in which we have made a mistake.
 We must be very wary in these situations that we do not establish a mindset that causes us not to acknowledge our wrongdoings.
-We must strive to perceive the act of apologising when we are wrong as something which is completely normal.
+And must strive to perceive the act of apologising when we are wrong as something which is completely normal.
 We must not give into thoughts that may crop up in our minds telling us that apologising is negative and embarrassing.

 We must question thoughts that come into our mind that stop us from apologising when we are wrong, as this will help us to think about what the outcome will actually be.
 This kind of reflection will make us realise that holding back on resolving problems, purely because of things like ego, or worries about reputation, will not bring about any good.